andreburgaud/crypt2go/README.md

 ## Padding

 Both ECB (Electronic Codebook) and CBC (Cipher Block Chaining) require blocks of fixed size.
-In order to comply with this requirement, it is necessary to `pad` the plain text to a size multiple of the block size in order to perform any encryption with these modes of operation.
+Encryption with these modes of operation, ECB and CBC, requires to `pad` the plain text to a size multiple of the block size.

-The `padding` package exposes simple functions to provide a way to `pad` and `unpad` a given plaintext respectively prior to encryption and after decryption.
+The `padding` package exposes simple functions to provide a way to `pad` and `unpad` a given plaintext respectively before encryption and after decryption.

-The code examples in the previous section shows encryption examples with Blowfish and AES in ECB mode.
+The code examples in the previous sections show encryption patterns with Blowfish and AES in ECB mode.
 Blowfish encrypts blocks of 8 bytes hence using the padding type described in the https://tools.ietf.org/html/rfc2898 *PKCS #5: Password-Based Cryptography Specification Version 2.0*.
 Whereas AES requires blocks of 16 bytes (128 bits).
 The padding type in the second example is based on https://tools.ietf.org/html/rfc2315 *PKCS #7: Cryptographic Message Syntax Version 1.5*.

 The only difference between the two specs is that PKCS #5 accommodates only for blocks of 8 bytes.
 The `padding` package reflects that and exposes two builders, respectively `NewPkcs5Padding()` that embeds a hard-coded value for a block size of 8, while `NewPkcs7Padding(int blockSize)` takes a parameter for the block size.
 Nothing prevents using `NewPkcs7Padding` with a block size of 8 to work with an encryption scheme working on blocks of 8 bytes, like *Blowfish*.